 Auxiliary Services contracts with Wildcat Hospitality, managed by Aramark Collegiate Hospitality.
 Wildcat Hospitality is proud to offer a dining program complete with signature brands and menu selections featuring a wide variety of fresh, local food designed to satisfy everyone's appetite with food choices.
 Your needs and tastes are always evolving, and the team at Wildcat Hospitality pays close attention to trends and feedback in order to deliver the best meal plan options possible.
 The dining program is included as part of a residential student's room and board.
+Whether you are a student athlete who needs extra meals or a commuter who needs a few, the team at Wildcat Hospitality is here for you!

 All resident students are required to be on a resident dining plan.
 Incoming first year students are only eligible to enroll in the Unlimited Meal Plan, all other students have their choice of the three residential meal plans offered.
 The Dining License is in effect for the entire academic year when classes are in session.
 Auxiliary Services administers the meal plans on behalf of SUNY Polytechnic.
 Changes to the selected dining plan are accepted until 4:00 p.m. of the first Friday of classes each semester.
 After this date, mid-semester dining plan changes are not accepted.
 Meal plan changes can be completed by Auxiliary Services.
+Please contact Auxiliary Services, (315) 792-7341, if you have any questions.